 Hrithik Roshan Gets EMOTIONAL As He Hugs This Director During Super 30 Screening!

-We all are well aware about the ups and downs of Hrithik Roshan.
-He is one impeccable actor and has left no stones unturned to portray the character of mathematician Anand Kumar, the founder of Super 30, who hails from Bihar.
+We all are well aware of the ups and downs of Hrithik Roshan.
+He is one impeccable actor and has left no stone unturned to portray the character of mathematician Anand Kumar, the founder of Super 30, who hails from Bihar.
 Last night, the actor held a special screening for his B-town friends and guess who made Hrithik all emotional?

 A source present at the screening tells Deccan Chronicle, "Zoya Akhtar was glued to the movie throughout.
 She was so overwhelmed that as soon as the movie ended, she got up and hugged Hrithik Roshan super tight, with tears in her eyes.
-One could see the two in an emotional state".
+One could see the two in an emotional state."

 Recently, while interacting with a leading daily, Hrithik spoke about doing Super 30 and was quoted as saying, "For me, Super 30, Anand Kumar's journey, is a beautiful and inspiring story that tells the children of the world to dream the impossible.
 It is also a film that will show us why India is on its way to becoming a superpower."